We have placed all of our spring puppies in new homes.

 Primary Lens Luxation

 Jagdterriers can be affected with an eye disease, Primary Lens Luxation (PLL).
 This is a genetic trait and there is a DNA test for this disease.
 Two copies of the gene will have a high probability of developing blindness.
 Dogs with one copy of the gene are carriers of the trait but do not express the disease.
 Dogs with no copies of the gene are disease free and cannot have puppies with the disease.
 Every one of our dogs have been DNA tested for this condition.
-Gus and most of our females are disease free.
+Sparky ( our new male) and almost all of our females are disease free.
 Mandy and Jaeger are carriers.
 Breeding a disease free dog to any other dog will not produce any positive testing puppies.
-We will not breed any dogs that are carriers to each other and none of our puppies will develop blindness from PLL.
-All terriers should be tested for this condition prior to any planned breeding
+We will not breed any dogs that are carriers to each other and none of our puppies should test positive for PLL.
+All terriers should be tested for this condition prior to any planned breeding.